 edX: World Literature

-Ancient and Modern Masterpieces of World Literature are massive open online courses hosted by edX / HarvardX.
-They're condensed and re-themed versions of material from an earlier, longer online survey course (taught by David Damrosch and Martin Puchner) by adding new content in the form of short introductory essays for each course and text, as well as three filmed framing dialogues.
+Ancient and Modern Masterpieces of World Literature are open online courses hosted by edX / HarvardX.
+My task was to condense and re-theme material from an earlier, longer online survey course (taught by David Damrosch and Martin Puchner) by adding new content in the form of short introductory essays for each course and text, as well as three filmed framing dialogues.
 "Ancient Masterpieces" goes from The Epic of Gilgamesh to The Lusiads, focusing on epic (and other long narrative forms); and "Modern Masterpieces" goes from the 1001 Nights to My Name is Red, focusing on short fictions or story cycles.
 Since designing the two short courses, I've taught them for several years (along with the long course, which still runs as well).

 TF & TA Positions